DustinYansberg/freakSearch/README.md

 ## Contributing

 At this time, I have no specific elements that I am looking for contributions on.
 As development continues, that may change.
-If you ahve any suggestions or questions, please do not hesitate to reach out to me: DustinYansberg@gmail.com
+If you have any suggestions or questions, please do not hesitate to reach out to me: DustinYansberg@gmail.com